Economy of Wellbeing

 Riikka Pellikka, Senior Specialist

-Ministry of Social Affairs and Health, Management Support Unit / JOT, Strategy Group / STRA Telephone:0295163659
+Ministry of Social Affairs and Health, Strategic and Financial Management Unit / STAR, Strategy Group / STRA Telephone:0295163659

 Ministry of Social Affairs and Health, Department for Communities and Functional Capacity / YTO, Functional Capacity Unit / TOK Telephone:0295163326